AndrewKahr/ECE143FinalProject/README.md

 # Group 19: Analysis of Mental Health Trends in Tech
 This repo contains our data and code to generate the visualizations in our presentation.
+You can view our presentation by looking at the `Group 19 Mental Health in Tech Slides.pdf` file.

 # File structure
 The `data` folder contains the csv files from 2016 to 2020 for the survey questions.
 There are also 5 python files that